Is There a Cost Premium for Passivhaus? What You Need to Know

 Passivhaus Software & Cost Savings

-The Passive House Planning Package (PHPP) is an amazing tool as it is proven to be accurate in practice, as opposed to the Nationwide House Energy Rating Scheme (NatHERS), where there is a performance gap between what is designed and what is built.
+The Passive House Planning Package (PHPP) is an amazing tool.
+It is proven to be accurate in practice.
+Whilst the Nationwide House Energy Rating Scheme (NatHERS) has performance gap between what is designed and what is built.

 One benefit of PHPP is that you can save money by avoiding the over- specification of building components due to the build outcome being accurate.
 For example, the sizing of a split system air conditioner, if required, is based on accurate calculations as opposed to being over specified.